anniehedgpeth/workflow/basic-chef-fluency.md

 ## DESIGN PHILOSOPHY
 CHEF IS WRITTEN IN RUBY
 *Candidates should understand:*

 How Chef uses a Ruby-based DSL
+ - Chef is a thin domain-specific-language, meaning that it was built on top of Ruby.
+This means that you're able to easily customize with Ruby.

 How to use raw Ruby to extend Chef
+ - If you'd ike to customize your cookbook, you can use raw Ruby anywhere in the cookbook.

 What a library is
+ - Ruby code can be stored in a cookbook's `libraries` directory and can be implemented anywhere in the cookbook.

-EXPLICIT	ACTIONS
+## EXPLICIT ACTIONS
-Candidates	should	understand:
+*Candidates should understand:*

-How	Chef	uses	explicit	actions	and	only does	what	you	tell	it	to Actions	for common	resources	such	as	the	:nothing	action What	it	means	to	roll	back	infrastructure
+How Chef uses explicit actions and only does what you tell it to
+ - You must state explicitly what you want Chef to do in your configuration.

+Actions for common resources such as the :nothing action
+ - Common actions include :nothing, :create, :sync, :delete, :run, :start, :restart, :stop, :status, etc.

+What it means to roll back infrastructure
+ - Rolling back would be to undo the configuration changes made to your infrastructure.
+This is not best practice with Chef, as you're only allowed to roll forward due to the nature of idempotency.
+You would need to first change your recipe to intentionally undo the changes to the infrastructure that you wanted to "roll back".
+Then you'd redefine the desired state in your recipe and instill those changes by converging again.

+What happens if you reverse the order of resources in a recipe
+ - Resources are executed in the order

-What	happens	if	you	reverse	the	order	of	resources	in	a	recipe If	Chef	can	automagically	detect	what	patches	should	be	applied	to a system PUSH	VS. PULL
+If	Chef	can	automaically	detect	what	patches	should	be	applied	to a system PUSH	VS. PULL
 Candidates	should	understand:
 The	difference	between	push	and	pull	models